 Yellow Scorpion Review - Does This Supplement Work?
-Are dangerous ingredients and safety concerns deal breakers?

 We were very interested in learning more about Yellow Scorpion after the claims that it utilized ephedra.
 We looked at the manufacturer’s information, the ingredients, as well as customer testimonials to put together all of the information you need to know.

 The makers of Yellow Scorpion claim to use ephedra.
 Not just any ephedra, mind you, but the super effective one dieters loved that has been banned by the FDA because of the problems it can cause.
 However, the ephedra plant wasn’t actually banned, only one form of the extract was.
 Using other ephedra plants and their extracts are completely legal.